msfstef/flatbush-dart/README.md

 # Flatbush Dart

-A fast static spatial index for 2D points and rectangles in Dart, ported from the [excellent JavaScript implementation](https://github.com/mourner/flatbush/tree/main) by [Volodymyr Agafonkin](https://github.com/mourner).
+A fast static spatial index for 2D points and rectangles in Dart, ported from the [excellent JavaScript implementation](https://github.com/mourner/flatbush/tree/main) by [Volodymyr Agafonkin](https://github.com/mourner), and includes [the extension for geographic queries](https://github.com/mourner/geoflatbush).

 ## Usage